Could My Dog Suffer from Social Anxiety?

 Watch: Ask the Vet: Puppy Behavior

 “With Cash’s situation, he’s saying to himself, ‘I’m really scared, I’m really anxious’,” explains Dr. Campbell.
 The only way Cash knows how to cope with those feelings is to try to scare the intruders away.
-“We have to basically have to let Cash know that having a lot of people in the room is not time to be anxious!”
+“We have to basically let Cash know that having a lot of people in the room is not the time to be anxious.”

 Dr. Campbell recommends introducing people to Cash one at a time.
 When a new person introduces the room, they should ignore Cash and let him adjust gradually to their presence.
 When Cash relaxes enough to come up and meet the stranger, he gets a treat!